+The adoption of blockchain and the development of competing platforms or technologies could affect its usage.
 There are currently a number of competing blockchain platforms with competing intellectual property claims.
 The uncertainty inherent in these competing technologies could cause companies to use alternatives to blockchain.
 In addition, blockchain networks may undergo technological developments or upgrades.
 Certain upgrade proposals to a blockchain may not be accepted by all the participants in an ecosystem.
 If one significant group adopts a proposed upgrade and another does not - or if groups adopt different upgrades - this can result in a "fork" of the blockchain, wherein two distinct sets of users and validators or users and miners run two different versions of a protocol.
 If the versions are sufficiently different such that the two versions of the protocol cannot simultaneously maintain and update a shared record of the blockchain database, it is called a "hard fork."
 A hard fork can result in the creation of two competing blockchains, each with its own native crypto assets.

-Technological developments may lead to technical or other flaws (including undiscovered flaws) in the underlying blockchain technology, including in the process by which transactions are recorded to a blockchain, or by which the validity of a copy of such blockchain can be proven, or the development of new or existing hardware or software tools or mechanisms that could negatively impact the functionality of the blockchain systems, all of which could negatively impact Portfolio shares.
+Technological developments may lead to technical or other flaws (including undiscovered flaws) in the underlying blockchain technology, including in the process by which transactions are recorded to a blockchain, or by which the validity of a copy of such blockchain can be proven, or the development of new or existing hardware or software tools or mechanisms that could negatively impact the functionality of the blockchain systems, all of which could negatively impact Portfolio shares

-Most of the Portfolios contributed all or a portion of their holdings in crypto assets to a wholly-owned and controlled subsidiary of each Portfolio organized under the laws of the Cayman Islands (individually, a "Cayman Subsidiary" and collectively, the "Cayman Subsidiaries").
-Each of the Internet, Global and Market Opportunities Portfolios is also the sole shareholder of its respective wholly owned subsidiary organized under Delaware law (collectively, the "Delaware Subsidiaries," and together with the Cayman Subsidiaries, the "Subsidiaries") and contributed a portion of its holdings in crypto assets to its Delaware Subsidiary.
+Most of the Portfolios contributed all or a portion of their holdings in crypto assets to a wholly-owned and controlled subsidiary of each Portfolio organized under the laws of the Cayman Islands (individually, a "Cayman Subsidiary" and collectively, the "Cayman Subsidiaries."
+Each of the Internet, Global, and Market Opportunities Portfolios is also the sole shareholder of its respective wholly owned subsidiary organized under Delaware law (collectively, the "Delaware Subsidiaries," and together with the Cayman Subsidiaries, the "Subsidiaries") and contributed a portion of its holdings in crypto assets to its Delaware Subsidiary.
 Any net gains that a Delaware Subsidiary recognizes on future sales of the contributed shares of crypto assets will be subject to federal and state corporate income tax, but the dividends that a Delaware Subsidiary pays to each Portfolio (i.e., those gains, net of the tax paid and any other expenses of the Delaware Subsidiary, such as its management and advisory fees) will be eligible to be treated as "qualified dividend income" under the Code.
-In the future, each Portfolio may seek to gain additional exposure to crypto assets that may not produce qualifying income for the corresponding feeder Fund under the Code, if held directly, including, potentially, other pooled investment vehicles that provide exposure to crypto assets, by investing up to 25% of the value of its total assets at the time of investment in its Subsidiaries.
+In the future, each Portfolio may seek to gain additional exposure to the crypto assets that may not produce qualifying income for the corresponding feeder fund under the Code, if held directly, including, potentially, other pooled investment vehicles that provide exposure to crypto assets, by investing up to 25% of the value of its total assets at the time of investment in its Subsidiaries.

 Generally, a Subsidiary invests primarily in the Grayscale Bitcoin Trust, but may, potentially, invest in other pooled investment vehicles that provide exposure to crypto assets.
-The Portfolios will invest in their Subsidiaries within the limitations of the federal tax laws, rules and regulations that apply to regulated investment companies ("RICs") under Subchapter M of Subtitle A, Chapter 1, of the Code.
-Unlike the Funds, the Subsidiaries do not, and will not, seek to qualify as RICs.
+The Subsidiaries are corporations for U.S. federal income tax purposes and do not, and will not, seek to qualify as RICs.